sry9681/home-buying-plan/README.md

-# Home Price Calculator and Savings Tracker
+# Housing Investment Plan and Calculator

 ## Overview
-This repository contains a JavaScript-based tool that helps users calculate their loan amount based on home price, down payment, and other financial inputs.
+This repository contains a Django-based web application that helps users calculate their loan amount based on home price, down payment, and other financial inputs.
 Additionally, it visualizes the user's savings progress towards a specific goal using a dynamic line chart powered by Chart.js.
 The project also integrates Material Design Lite (MDL) for enhanced UI components.

 ![image](https://github.com/user-attachments/assets/241423d7-8778-404a-af08-abaa647d62ba)

 ## Features
 - **Loan Calculation**: Automatically calculates the loan amount based on user input for home price and down payment.